NOTE: We do not represent individuals who are victims of cyber-fraud.

 In many of these cases, the companies attempted to engage in internal damage control before word of the hack got out, and in some instances, it was only after their customers’ information became publicly available that they admitted to the hack.

-Needless to say, the Government is not happy when one of its contractors withholds information about even a suspected breach.
+The Government is not happy when one of its contractors withholds information about even a suspected breach.
 The Department of Defense, for example, requires contractors and subcontractors to provide notice of certain cyber incidents within 72 hours.
 Timely reporting is crucial for the affected agency to respond, remediate any vulnerabilities, and limit the resulting harm.

 “For too long, companies have chosen silence under the mistaken belief that it’s less risky to hide a breach than to bring it forward and to report it.
 Well, that changes today,” said the Deputy Attorney General.

-If you are a whistleblower working for one of these contractors and have been asking “shouldn’t we tell the Government about this?”—well, you are probably right!
+If you are a whistleblower working for one of these contractors and have been asking, “Shouldn’t we tell the Government about this?”—well, you are probably right!
 And even if the contractor eventually does report the breach, evidence that it knew about the breach and knowingly failed to tell the Government about it right away could subject it to damages under the False Claims Act.

 Not Every Data Breach is a False Claims Act Case